CNG producers commit to the following practices:

 Fruit such as strawberries, blueberries, raspberries, grapes, peaches, pears and apples.

-Root Vegetables such as radishes, carrots, beets, potatoes, sweet potatoes, onions, garlic (including several gourmet varieties such as Persian and elephant).
+Root Vegetables such as radishes, carrots, beets, potatoes, sweet potatoes, onions, and 9 varieties of garlic

 Fruit bearing vegetables such as tomatoes, okra, peppers, hot peppers, eggplant, cucumbers, summer squash, zucchini, melons, winter squash, beans, yard long beans, peas.